The Shaolin Warriors: Production

 The series had a costly budget.
-In addition to the participation of Hong Kong television series director Raymond Lee as the overall director, 120 warriors monks and 200 secular students from Shaolin Monastery were involved in the production as well.
+With Raymond Lee serving as the series' overall director, 120 monks and 200 secular students from Shaolin Monastery were involved in the production process.

-The project was completed in late 2007 after more than three months of shooting in Wuxi's Film and TV Studios.
+The series was completed in late 2007 after more than three months of shooting in Wuxi's Film and TV Studios.

-Shaolin Monastery's abbot, Shi Yongxin, expressed his desire to spread Shaolin history and culture to the rest of the world through this television series.
+Shaolin Monastery's abbot, Shi Yongxin, expressed his desire to spread Shaolin history and culture to the rest of the world through this series.

 United States release

 The series premiered in the United States with English subtitles on Toku from 12 July 2017 to 21 February 2018.